 SABAP2 reporting rates for the majority of the abovementioned Red List avifauna potentially occurring in the nine habitat classes discussed above are relatively low (see Table 4-1), indicating that human activity has impacted on the avifauna and that levels of habitat transformation and disturbance are high.
-Table 4-1 details the micro habitats that each Red List bird species typically frequents in the broader study area.
+Table 4-1 details the micro habitats that each Red List bird species typically frequents in the broader study area - see Appendix 1 for a photographic record of the different habitat classes in the study area.